-Emergency Action - The City Council, City Administrator or the respective department head may take immediate action (as discussed previously in this policy) against an employee under emergency situations.
-In such cases, the employee may be immediately suspended with pay until an investigation can be conducted.
+Emergency Action - The City Council, City Administrator or the respective department head may take immediate action (as discussed previously in this policyon Page 3 of this policy) against an employee under emergency situations.
+In such cases, the employee (if regular status) may be immediately suspended with pay until an investigation can be conducted.